ITALY – PIEDMONT & Seborga – The Trip

 Frequent ferry service connects towns and villages around the lake.

-Basilica di San Giulio is a Roman Catholic church on the small Isola San Giulio in the center of Lake Orta, According to tradition, it was the hundredth, and last, a church founded by Julius of Novara and his brother Julian, both natives of Aegina in Greece, who dedicated their later years to the evangelization of the area around Lake Orta.
-Legend has it that around year 390 the saint reached the island sailing on his cloak, and then freed it from dragons (symbols of paganism); after the defeat of the monsters, he built a small church devoted to the Twelve Apostles.
+Basilica di San Giulio is a Roman Catholic church on the small Isola San Giulio in the center of Lake Orta, According to tradition, it was the hundredth, and last church founded by Julius of Novara and his brother Julian, both natives of Aegina in Greece, who dedicated their later years to the evangelization of the area around Lake Orta.
+Legend has it that around the year 390 the saint reached the island sailing on his cloak, and then freed it from dragons (symbols of paganism); after the defeat of the monsters, he built a small church devoted to the Twelve Apostles.

 Archaeological excavations inside the church found traces of an ancient basilica (5th to 6th century).
 Around a century later a new church was built, bigger and correctly oriented, still with a single apse.
 The modern church was constructed in the 12th century, is Romanesque, with a nave and two aisles.